Forns/clique/README.md

 ## Running the application

-1. To run the node server, navigate to "src/main" within clique, then type `node app.js` -- Successful server setup will display "Express server listening on port 5700 in development mode"
+1. To run the node server, (assuming you are still in the /git/clique directory) type `node server.js` -- Successful server setup will display "Express server listening on port 5700 in development mode"
 2. To view the running server, open a web browser (not IE lol) then navigate to localhost:5700 -- On other computers, you can get the ip of the host computer, then append :5700 to access the page

 ## Running tests

-Assuming setup has been successful in the previous steps, you can now run and modify the qUnit test suite be navigating to localhost:5700/test
+Assuming setup has been successful in the previous steps, you can now run the qUnit test suite be navigating to localhost:5700/test

 ## Pulling and Pushing